Thinking Globally: Here and Now

 Structure

-6 hours of online synchronous discussion with UCONN students led by Allison Casaly (Global Affairs), Sarah Dorr (International Studies Association), and Jane Gordon (Political Science/Women’s, Gender, and Sexuality Studies).
-6 hours of online virtual panels featuring guest speakers (TBD) in alternating weeks.
+6 sessions of online synchronous discussion with UConn students led by Allison Casaly (Global Affairs), Sarah Dorr (International Studies Association), and Jane Gordon (Political Science/Women’s, Gender, and Sexuality Studies).
+6 sessions of online guest speakers (TBD) in alternating weeks.

 Participation Requirements